-The camshaft serves the purpose of opening the input and output valves in accordance with design-related control times.
-In the process, the shaft rotates on its own axis and, as a result of the cams attached to it, this rotational movement is repeatedly converted into a short longitudinal movement.
+The camshaft is used to open the intake and exhaust valves in accordance with the control times specified in the design.
+In this process, the shaft rotates about its own axis – the cams that are mounted on it repeatedly convert this rotary movement into a short longitudinal movement.

-This Felss camshaft was developed together with a customers, and active cylinder management was realized in a large series four cylinder engine for the first time.
-When less power is required, the active cylinder management of the vehicle therefore changes automatically to a mode in which only two cylinders work.
-This automatically increases efficiency and reduces fuel consumption.
-The car thus saves 15% fuel on average.
+This Felss camshaft was jointly developed together with a customer and this was the first time that active cylinder management had ever been implemented in a large-series four-cylinder engine.
+As a result, when less power is required, the vehicle’s active cylinder management automatically switches to a mode in which only two cylinders operate.
+This automatically increases efficiency and reduces fuel consumption, with the car achieving petrol savings of 15% on average.